+Korczak's activism started with his engagement with children of poverty, who were the subject of first book, The Children of the Street (1901).
+He soon abandoned his medical career for the sake of these children.
+Throughout his adult life, Korczak tried to improve society by helping the poor, taking care of orphan children, writing about social problems, and advocating a vision of human solidarity.

 No, Matt, there are very many children who are weak and sick.
-Many children live in unhealthy, dam Dark houses, they do not go out to the country, they do not eat enough and often go hungry, and so they become ill.
+Many children live in unhealthy, damp Dark houses, they do not go out to the country, they do not eat enough and often go hungry, and so they become ill.

-Korczak's public work started with his engagement with children of poverty.
-His first book, "The children of the Street" (1901), tells his interest in social matters.
-A few years later, he left his medical career for the sake of these children.
-Social idealism was also a popular field among modernized Jews, an avenue to the heart of society.
-Korczak - all his adult life he tried to improve society, helping the poor, taking care of orphan children, writing about social problems and about the vision of new human solidarity.